The Many Types of Precast Concrete Retaining Walls

 Crib Precast Concrete Retaining Walls

-Much like building a log cabin, precast concrete “logs” create the frame of the wall.
-This process starts with precast concrete logs or posts installed at even intervals along the perimeter of the fence line.
-A connecting header precast concrete log is then set in place over the tops of the posts.
+Like building a log cabin, precast concrete “logs” form the frame of the wall.
+This process starts with precast concrete logs or posts set at even intervals along the fence line.
+A connecting header precast concrete log is then placed on top of the posts.

-Once this framework is in place, compacted earth, stone, sand, or gravel forms the wall face.
-When making a crib wall, you can choose the fill material that best complements your design or suits your needs.
+Once the framework is in place, compacted earth, stone, sand or gravel forms the wall face.
+When building a crib wall you can choose the fill material that suits your design or your needs.

 Bin Precast Concrete Retaining Walls

-This process involves using interlocking concrete bins to form the wall.
-Each of the bins interlocks with the others and contains granular soil.
-Together, the bins and the soil form a gravity barrier that effectively combats soil erosion on your property.
+This process uses interlocking concrete bins to form the wall.
+Each bin interlocks with the others and contains granular soil.
+Together the bins and the soil forms a gravity barrier to stop soil erosion on your property.

 Precast Concrete T-Shape Units

 This type of wall uses a T-shape to form the modular blocks that will make up the retaining wall.
-The horizontal top of the T forms the wall face, while the vertical stem forms the wall’s post.
-The post is inserted into an excavated hole to form a sturdy support for the wall.
-This design is ideal for gardens, hills, or other hardscaping needs.
+The horizontal top of the T is the wall face, the vertical stem is the wall post.
+The post is inserted into an excavated hole to form a solid base for the wall.
+This is great for gardens, hills or hardscaping.

 Stacked Bottomless Troughs

 Stacked bottomless troughs use a modified crib wall frame.
-The difference is that the horizontal and vertical logs are poured simultaneously as a single segment.
-After stacking these components together, the backfill forms the rest of the gravity retaining wall.
-This is an effective method for building retaining walls on hills or mounds.
+The difference is that the horizontal and vertical logs are poured as one piece.
+Once stacked these components are placed together the backfill forms the rest of the gravity retaining wall.
+This is great for building retaining walls on hills or mounds.

 Precast Counterfort Walls

-These wall systems use triangular counterforts as wall posts — each set at equal intervals.
-Once set in place, concrete panels are installed between them to form the wall face.
-Backfill supports the counterforts and panels for added durability and strength.
+These wall systems use triangular counterforts as wall posts — each spaced equally.
+Once in place concrete panels are placed between them to form the wall face.
+Backfill supports the counterforts and panels for added strength and stability.

 Precast Panels with Integral Columns

-Each concrete panel has a support column at one end that connects the panels via a tongue-in-groove assembly process.
-For added support, each column is welded to a cast-in-place pier.
+Each concrete panel has a support column at one end that connects the panels together via a tongue-in-groove system.
+Each column is welded to a cast-in-place pier.

-Consider this option when building taller retaining walls on your residential or commercial property.
+Try this for taller retaining walls on your residential or commercial property.